 Why Do Parrots Make Sounds?

-Parrots vocalize for several reasons, including:
+Parrots vocalize for various reasons, including:

 Communication